As far back as I can remember, I’ve been a heavy girl and the Mom-ster never let me hear the end of it.

 Also, we were all bona fide members of the clean plate club; otherwise, Mom-ster would yell, but not about starving children in China, instead, how it was a waste of her money.

 I am very happy to say I graduated from the clean plate club many years ago.
 I also no longer go to all-you-can-eat buffets, but if I am with others that choose to go, I eat responsibly and drink water with my meal.

 Yes, I am still overweight, or as I like to refer to it, extra curvy.

 I hate it when people assume that just because I am overweight that I must have diabetes or that I sit around on the couch all day stuffing my face.
 I work out and eat healthy when possible; I love to do Zumba and TurboJam and I prefer a healthy Mediterranean diet.
 I do not have diabetes and I’m not even “Pre-diabetic”.

 You cannot judge a book by its cover.

 The psychological reasons why I was overweight are now conquered; I am now dealing with my health problems that have made my journey a long, uphill battle.

-If the Mom-sters voice enters into my head these days, it’s immediately booted out of my thoughts; though at times, it takes some effort.
-She no longer has residency inside my head.
+If the Mom-sters voice enters into my head these days, it’s immediately booted out of my thoughts; though, at times, it takes some effort.
+She no longer has a residency inside my head.